louisepaul75/py-erp/.ai/prd.md

   - Prioritize web-friendly formats (PNG, JPEG) over design formats (PSD, etc.). ✅ *Verified*
   - Select highest quality available image based on resolution and format. ✅ *Verified*
   - Support appropriate image formats for different use cases (thumbnails, product detail, etc.). ✅ *Verified*
+- **Parent-Variant Product Handling:** ✅ *Implemented*
+  - Smart article number selection based on product hierarchy. ✅ *Implemented*
+  - Determine appropriate article number for image search based on product type (parent/variant). ✅ *Implemented*
+  - For parent products: Use parent's SKU. ✅ *Implemented*
+  - For variants with parent: Use parent's SKU for consistent imagery. ✅ *Implemented*
+  - For variants without parent: Use base_sku if available, otherwise use variant's SKU. ✅ *Implemented*
+- **Fallback Logic:** ✅ *Implemented*
+  - Implement robust fallback strategy for image retrieval. ✅ *Implemented*
+  - First try with the appropriate article number based on product type. ✅ *Implemented*
+  - If no images found, try with the product's own SKU. ✅ *Implemented*
+  - If still no images and it's a variant, try with base_sku. ✅ *Implemented*
+  - If still no images and it has a parent, try with parent's SKU. ✅ *Implemented*
+  - Detailed logging of fallback attempts for troubleshooting. ✅ *Implemented*

 ### 4.1.2 API Structure & Findings ✅ *Implemented*